 If you are looking online for printable realia, add “PDF” to your search and the results will begin with PDF files that match your search terms.

-If you can get a Flight Centre or Thomson brochure, you can a lot of mileage out of it beyond scanning.
+Or, if you can get a Flight Centre or Thomson brochure, you can a lot of mileage out of it beyond scanning.
 They are basically magazines with hundreds of travel packages of all types and for a range of budgets, although nothing is too luxurious.
 The higher your student’s level, the more freedom you have to expand the activity.

 1. In advance, get a brochure or print one from the Internet.
 Restaurant menus, bus timetables and travel brochures are perfect for this.
 See the examples above for some ideas.